Aniya-code/Anya/README.md

 # Anya: A Novel Video Identification Attack on Media Multiplexing
 ## Motivation
 In this paper, we reveal the recent technological advancements of YouTube, as shown in the following figure.
-YouTube abandoned the strategy of separating audio and video content into two tracks for content delivery, and instead adopted a new transmission technology that dynamically combine audio and video segments in one track, called media multiplexing.

 <div align=center>
 <img width="504" alt="image" src="https://github.com/user-attachments/assets/86058a47-0e8a-44ae-9a5d-493b9e1ae54b" />
 </div>

+- In the latest stage, YouTube abandoned the strategy of separating audio and video content into two tracks for content delivery, and instead adopted a new transmission technology that dynamically combine audio and video segments in one track, called **media multiplexing**.

-Faced with the challenges brought by new transmission technologies, we propose Anya, a novel attack method that can achieve high accuracy and efficiency in online attack scenario.
+- Faced with the challenges brought by new transmission technologies, we propose **Anya**, a novel attack method that can achieve high accuracy and efficiency in online attack scenario.

 ## Attack process of Anya